Bachelor's in Secondary Education - French, Penn State University

 What is your favorite part of working at CASA?

 My favorite part of working at CASA is the sense of community that I feel here.
 The small size of the school allows teachers and students to get to know each other, and you get the sense that everyone is happy to be here.

 What is your connection to the arts?
 How are you an artist?

 Although I would not necessarily consider myself an artist, I greatly value and appreciate the arts in their various forms.
 I am in awe of the talent that CASA students and staff possess and enjoy attending performances and experiencing the art produced here at CASA and in the community.

 What do you feel is your impact on our school community, students, and culture?

-Language has a way of opening our minds to new worlds and new ideas.
+As a language teacher, I feel that language has a way of opening our minds to new worlds and new ideas.
 It is not just about learning to read, write, speak and comprehend the words that make up the language, but it is also about understanding different people, cultures, and viewpoints of native speakers from around the world.
-At CASA, I hope to bring this mindset to all of my classes.
-I am looking forward to working with students who have a gift in and appreciation for the arts, as we will be able to explore not only the French language, but also French art, literature, music, dance and more!
+I try to bring this mindset to all of my classes at CASA.

 What advice do you have for our students?